NWPUZhoufei/LDP-Net/README.md

 ```
 # Thanks
-Thanks to the authors of these works (https://github.com/IBM/cdfsl-benchmark and https://github.com/hytseng0509/CrossDomainFewShot) for providing the code framework.
+Thanks to these works (https://github.com/IBM/cdfsl-benchmark and https://github.com/hytseng0509/CrossDomainFewShot) for providing the code framework.

 # Any questions:
 If you have any questions, please leave a message in github-issues, or send an email to zhoufei@mail.nwpu.edu.cn